 "(88).
 Conveyance of Real Property.
 When the City Council determines that a sale or disposition of real property will advance or further any Council adopted economic development, transportation, urban revitalization, community development, or other City policy, the City may, in addition to other authorized means, sell, exchange, or transfer the fee or any lesser interest in real property, either by public sale or by negotiated private sale.
 Any conveyance under this section may be made only pursuant to a resolution of the City Council authorizing the conveyance.
 Notice of the proposed transaction shall be given at least 10 days prior to adoption of the resolution by generally authorized legal advertising methods, and the notice shall generally describe: (i) the property involved; (ii) the nature of the interest to be conveyed; and (iii) all of the material terms of the proposed transaction.
-The notice shall give the time and place of the City Council meeting where the proposed transaction will be considered and shall announce the Council's intention to authorize the proposed transaction."
+The notice shall give the time and place of the City Council meeting where the proposed transaction."